Wilfred/difftastic/README.md

 - [ ] More tests 264 / 1000 (current / objectif)
 - [ ] Optimization
-  - [ ] Parser size
+  - [X] Parser size
   - [ ] Benchmark
-  - [ ] Math ident
+  - [X] Math ident

-- Investigate the behavior of `lexer->get_column`, because it seems to backtrack the lexer's cursor, which could be very interesting to simplify the indent-dedent mechnism.

-- Use the unicode database to implement a test based on binary search to find math identifier.
+- [X] ~Use the unicode database to implement a test based on binary search to find math identifier.~

 ## DONE